Financial Action Task Force

-The Financial Action Task Force (on Money Laundering) (FATF), also known by its French name, Groupe d'action financière (GAFI), is an intergovernmental organisation founded in 1989 on the initiative of the G7 to develop policies to combat money laundering and to maintain certain interest.
+The Financial Action Task Force (FATF), also known by its French name, Groupe d'action financière (GAFI), is an intergovernmental organisation founded in 1989 on the initiative of the G7 to develop policies to combat money laundering and to maintain certain interest.
 In 2001, its mandate was expanded to include terrorism financing.
+The FATF Secretariat is administratively hosted at the OECD in Paris, but the two organisations are separate.

 The objectives of FATF are to set standards and promote effective implementation of legal, regulatory and operational measures for combating money laundering, terrorist financing and other related threats to the integrity of the international financial system.
 FATF is a "policy-making body" that works to generate the necessary political will to bring about national legislative and regulatory reforms in these areas.
 FATF monitors progress in implementing its Recommendations through "peer reviews" ("mutual evaluations") of member countries.

 Since 2000, FATF has maintained the FATF blacklist (formally called the "Call for action") and the FATF greylist (formally called the "Other monitored jurisdictions").
 The blacklist has led financial institutions to shift resources and services away from the listed.
-This in turn has motivated domestic economic and political actors in the listed countries to pressure their governments to introduce regulations that are compliant with the FATF.
+This in turn has motivated domestic economic and political actors in the listed countries to pressure their governments to introduce regulations compliant with the FATF.

 History

-FATF was formed by the 1989 G7 Summit in Paris to combat the growing problem of money laundering.
+FATF was formed at the 1989 G7 Summit in Paris to combat the growing problem of money laundering.
 The task force was charged with studying money laundering trends, monitoring legislative, financial and law enforcement activities taken at the national and international level, reporting on compliance, and issuing recommendations and standards to combat money laundering.
-At the time of its formation, FATF had 16 members, which by 2021 had grown to 39.
+At the time of its formation, FATF had 16 members, which by 2023 had grown to 40.
 In its first year, FATF issued a report containing forty recommendations to more effectively fight money laundering.
 These standards were revised in 2003 to reflect evolving patterns and techniques in money laundering.

 The mandate of the organisation was expanded in 2001 to include terrorist financing following the September 11 terror attacks.